SiaFoundation/web/libs/design-system/README.md

 # Design System

 Welcome to the Sia Design System.
-The Design System is build with React, Stitches, and Radix.
+The Design System is build with React, Radix, and Tailwind.

 ## Running unit tests